|Quick Facts: Forensic Science Technicians|

 Most laboratory forensic science technicians work during regular business hours.
 Crime scene investigators may work extended or unusual hours and travel to crime scenes within their jurisdiction.

-Forensic science technicians typically need at least a bachelor’s degree in a natural science, such as chemistry or biology, or in forensic science.
-On-the-job training is generally required for both those who investigate crime scenes and those who work in labs.
+Forensic science technicians typically need at least a bachelor’s degree.
+On-the-job training is typically required, both for both those who investigate crime scenes and for those who work in labs.

-Employment of forensic science technicians is projected to grow 17 percent from 2016 to 2026, much faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 2,600 new jobs over the 10-year period.
-Competition for jobs is expected to be strong.
+Employment of forensic science technicians is projected to grow 13 percent from 2022 to 2032, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for forensic science technicians.

 Compare the job duties, education, job growth, and pay of forensic science technicians with similar occupations.